livetrails/targetj/README.md

 ### Simple example

-In the example below, we incrementally increase the value of width, height, and opacity in 30 steps, with a 50-milliseconds pause between each step.
-You can view a live example here: https://targetj.io/docs/overview.html.
+In the example below, we incrementally increase the values of width, height, and opacity in 30 steps, with a 50-millisecond pause between each step.
+You can view a live example here: https://targetj.io/examples/overview.html, and click on the execution button to see how it works.

 ![first example](https://targetj.io/img/firstExample.gif)